FWolfe/Zomboid-Modding-Guide/README.md

 Unlike the Java, Lua can be edited with the text editor of your choice and requires no other tools. _Those familiar with basic Lua can skip ahead._

 Lua is designed to be a simple and lightweight language, without a lot of bells and whistles.
 It is easy to learn, its syntax is simple and there are a minimal number of built-in functions and modules.
-It does include some concepts that can throw off people coming from other languages (ordered lists/arrays, unordered lists/maps/dicts and objects in Lua are all the same thing: a table)
+It does include some concepts that can initially throw people coming from other languages.

 **_Include a brief lua tutorial here, and links to more online._**

 ### Zomboid's Lua Component
 Those familiar with Lua know there can be minor differences between versions (5.1, 5.2, 5.3) primarly in the modules and methods contained.
 Zomboid's Lua is not 'pure' Lua, it is modified Kahlua, a Lua interpreter writen entirely in Java.
-It lacks the performance of pure lua, but provides a almost seamless integration of the Java and Lua components.
+It lacks the performance of pure Lua, but provides a almost seamless integration of the Java and Lua components.
 Not all Lua modules are implemented such as `io.*` and `os.*`
 Java classes and functions are 'exported' to Lua providing normal access to them, however things like java reflection will not work.
 These classes and functions are manually specified for export by the Zomboid developers, thus the Lua does not have full access to Java and is at least partially sandboxed.

 ### The Vanilla Lua